NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 Now that we know where to find the data we're after, it's time to write script to pull it down and save it to a comma-delimited file.

 Let's start by creating a Python file to hold our scraper.
-First jump into the ``Code`` directory we made at the beginning of this lesson.
+First jump into the ``scrapers`` directory we made at the beginning of this lesson and then create another directory called ``legislature``:

 .. code:: bash

+    $ cd scrapers
+    $ mkdir legislature
-    $ cd Code
+    $ cd legislature

 .. note::

-    You'll need to ``mkdir Code`` (or ``md Code`` in Windows) if you haven't made this directory yet.
+    You'll need to ``mkdir scrapers`` if you haven't made this directory yet.

-Then open your text editor and save an empty file into the directory name ``scrape.py`` and we're ready to begin.
+Then, on the left side of your codespace, right-click on the ``scrapers/legislature`` directory and choose "New File" and name it ``scrape.py``.

 The first step is to import the requests library and download the state webpage.

 .. code-block:: python